cstohlmann/oea-graph-api/readme.md

 [Microsoft Graph data connect](https://docs.microsoft.com/en-us/graph/data-connect-concept-overview) provides access to [some M365 data](https://docs.microsoft.com/en-us/graph/data-connect-datasets) at scale, using Azure Data Factory.

 This module demonstrates the use of Graph API only - for an example of how to use data connect with Azure Data Factory, see: [msgraph-training-dataconnect](https://github.com/microsoftgraph/msgraph-training-dataconnect)

+# Legal Notices
+Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE] file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE] file.

+Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
+The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
+Microsoft's general trademark guidelines can be found at http://go.microsoft.com/fwlink/?LinkID=254653.

+Privacy information can be found at https://privacy.microsoft.com/en-us/

+Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.